Isadora (1968) from Johnny Web (Uncle Scoopy)

 • Vanessa Redgrave is completely naked in one dark scene in which she prances around the room while her artist/boyfriend is painting.

-• Vanessa is also topless very briefly in a performance in the USA in which she shockingly bared her breasts in the era just after WW1.
+• Vanessa is also topless very briefly in a recreation of a shocking Duncan performance in the USA during the early 1920s.

 The Critics Vote ...